Ninety One (group)

-Ninety One or 91 (Тоқсан бір, Toqsan bır, Korean : 나인티원) is a Kazakh boy group formed by JUZ Entertainment in 2015.
+Ninety One or 91 (Тоқсан бір, Toqsan bır, Korean: 나인티원) is a Kazakh boy group formed by JUZ Entertainment in 2015.
 The band consists of four members: Alem, Ace, Zaq, and Bala.
 Once a five-member group, former member A.Z. left in 2020.
-Ninety One is the pioneer act of a new musical genre called Q-pop (Qazaq-pop) which could be called a synthesis of Western and Asian pop music.
-The group was produced by Yerbolat Bedelkhan, a member of the Kazakh music unit "Orda".
+Ninety One is the pioneer act of Q-pop (Qazaq-pop), a Kazakh genre which is inspired by Western pop music and K-pop with some Kazakh influences as well.
+The group was produced by Erbolat Bedelhan, a member of the Kazakh music unit "Orda".

 History

 2014: KTI-boys

-The group was founded in 2014, based on the "K-Top Idols" project, the main goal of which was creating Kazakhstan's first idol group.
+The group was founded in 2014, formed from the "K-Top Idols" project, the main goal of which was creating Kazakhstan's first idol group.
 A.Z. and ZaQ were the winners of this project.
 BALA and ALEM were cast via a separate audition.
-ACE joined the group after training for 2.5 years at the S.M.
-Entertainment agency (SM엔터테인먼트) in South Korea.
+ACE joined the group after having trained at South Korean talent agency SM Entertainment from 2011 to 2015.

-Q-POP
+Q-pop

 The term "Q-pop" was first coined in 2015 by the fanbase of Ninety One - "Eaglez".
 Fans pointed out the differences they saw in a newly founded Asian pop genre compared to other countries pop music.
 The letter "Q" originates from the way country's name, "Qazaqstan", should be written according to the Latin script of Kazakh.
 The prefix ‘Q’ has a particular ideological connotation.
 Putting ‘Q’ as the prefix is a trendy way of representing new Kazakhstan.
 The new idea of ‘Q’ for resembling Kazakhstan has broad acceptance among the population.

 Debut and hostility towards the group (2015–2016)

-After a year and a half, the band decided to change their name to "Ninety One".
+After a year and a half, the band decided to change their name from "KTI-boys" to "Ninety One".
 The new name references the year 1991, when Kazakhstan won its independence from the former Soviet Union.
 The name "91" carries the meaning of independence and creative freedom.

 On 1 September 2015 Ninety One released their debut single Aiyptama! (Айыптама, Don't judge!).
-The music video for the song was released on 8 October 2015.
-Aıyptama! (according to the latest revision of the Kazakh alphabet it's spelled Aiyptama, Don't judge!) led the charts of Kazakhstan's music channels for 20 weeks.
+The music video for the song was released on October 8, 2015.
+Aiyptama led the charts of Kazakhstan's music channels for 20 weeks.

 On December 1, 2015, they released their first EP, also called Aıyptama.
 This mini-album consists of 6 songs.

-On 2 June 2016, they released a music video for the song "Qaitadan" (Again), which is currently the chart leader on Gäkku TV.
+On June 2, 2016, they released a music video for the song "Qaitadan" (Again).

-Music video for "Qalay Qaraisyn" (Qalai Qaraisyñ, English: How do you feel about that?), their third song, came out on 11 December 2016.
+Music video for "Qalay Qaraisyn" (Qalai Qaraisyñ, English: How do you feel about that?), their third song, came out on December 11, 2016.
 Song was included into the soundtrack of the movie "Гламұр для дур" directed by Askar Uzabaev.
 The song lasted 20 weeks on the 1st place of the Gákký chart.